akshayraina2013/markdown-procedure.io/README.md

 # markdown-procedure.io
+The file name "Markdown" has the procedure written in Markdown.
-The procedure is written in Markdown
+The file name "Procedure" has the procedure written in simple english.